 Perth Airport is the fourth busiest airport in Australia in terms of passenger traffic, and operates 24 hours per day, seven days a week throughout the year.

 Transperth operates bus services to and from Perth Airport’s terminals.
-Route 380 runs to and from T1 and T2, and Routes 37 and 40 operate to and from T3 and T4.
+Route 380 runs to and from T1 and T2, and Route 40 operates to and from T3 and T4.

 The Forrestfield-Airport Link is a new train line that will improve connections to and from Perth Airport.
 Construction will begin in 2016 with the first trains running on the line in 2020.Find out more

 Only 12 kilometres from the heart of Perth, the capital of Western Australia, Perth Airport is part of a 2,105 hectare estate with sufficient capacity to expand and meet projected commercial aviation demands for the next 40 years and beyond.